ORIGINAL ISSUE 1/1/2019

 4. PROCUREMENT BY CUSTOMER

-Unless otherwise agreed to, Customer shall be responsible for purchasing ingredients and components used to produce Products.
-Customer shall ensure that these conform to specifications set forth in the Product’s master formula and are fit for their intended use.
-Customer will provide Nutrition Laboratories with Certificates of Analysis and Safety Data Sheets for each ingredient supplied by Customer.
+Unless otherwise agreed in writing, Customer shall be responsible for procuring all ingredients and components used in the manufacture of the Products.
+Customer warrants that all such items conform to the specifications in the Product’s Master Formula and are fit for their intended use.
+Customer shall provide Nutrition Laboratories with current Certificates of Analysis (“COAs”) and Safety Data Sheets (“SDSs”) for each Customer‑supplied ingredient.

 5. PROPRIETARY BLENDS SUPPLIED BY CUSTOMER

-If Customer supplies a proprietary blend, Customer affirms that ingredients used in the blend are safe and approved for human consumption.
-Customer also affirms that the potency of ingredients and such blends are as declared on the Certificate of Analysis and will hold Nutrition Laboratories harmless for any deficiency in such ingredients or blends.
+IIf Customer supplies a proprietary blend, Customer represents and warrants that all ingredients contained therein are safe, lawful, and approved for human consumption.
+Customer further represents that the identity and potency of such ingredients are accurately stated on the applicable COA and agrees to hold Nutrition Laboratories harmless from any deficiency, inaccuracy, or non‑compliance related to such blend.

 6. DELETED